eldun/eldun.github.io/_drafts/rt-part-3.md

 ### Implementing Solid Textures
 > A texture in graphics usually means a function that makes the colors on a surface procedural.

-The aforementioned function could be synthesis, an image lookup, or somewehere in between
+The aforementioned function could be synthesis, an image lookup, or somewehere in between.
+Cheese